meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 The PCB board is developed in two phases.
 The first phase handles the drilling, using a drill bit specifically for this purpose.
 In the second phase the drill bit is changed into one appropriate for curving the copper of the PCB.

-Within the Folder the following respective files encode the desired movements to perform.
+Within the folder, the following respective files encode the related movements to be performed.

 - 1.drill.svg
 - 2.curve.svg

 The SVGs are converted into CNC instructions using the open source [laserGRBL](https://lasergrbl.com/) software.
-Consequently using the following JavaScript application the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions, to drilling or routing.
+Consequently using the following JavaScript applications developed, the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions (drilling or routing).

 - LineRoutesToHoles.html
 - LineRoutesToWire.html